-Did you know that people toast the New Year at 39 different times during the span of 26 hours around the world?
-Here are ten fun facts while you wait for 2021.
+Did you know that people toast the New Year at 38 different times during 26 hours around the globe?
+Here are ten fun facts while you wait for 2023.

 Get There First

 Our New Year Countdown tells you exactly how many days, hours, minutes, and seconds there are left of 2022, so you can raise your glass at precisely the right time.

 If you live close to a time zone border, you can celebrate twice: the people that live on the International Date Line to the east, you can party for another 24 hours.
 Look at our New Year Schedule to see when other locations will be entering 2023.